 The cheapest way to comply is to have as little scope as possible.
 Three patterns reduce scope dramatically:

 Our processing partners are PCI-DSS Level 1 compliant, which means your integration into their hosted pages and tokenization APIs minimizes your own compliance scope.
 We provide referrals to ASVs and QSAs for merchants who need annual scans and attestation.
-We also help structure integrations (iframe, redirect, Collect.js) that land you in SAQ A or SAQ A-EP instead of SAQ D. applications processed, 755 industries, 4.9/5 across verified customer reviews.
+We also help structure integrations (iframe, redirect, Collect.js) that land you in SAQ A or SAQ A-EP instead of SAQ D. Nationwide service across 755+ industries since 2018.

 No. Stripe and Square handle their portion of the card data environment but you still have to attest annually with the SAQ that matches your integration.
 Using these processors reduces scope (often to SAQ A) but does not eliminate your compliance obligation.